WRIT-FM

-WRIT-FM (95.7 MHz) is a radio station in Milwaukee, Wisconsin, owned by iHeartMedia, and branded as "BIG FM".
-The station carries a variety hits format with a core focus on music from the 1980s and 1990s, along with some '60s and '70s songs and limited hits from the early 2000s.
-Its studios are in the Milwaukee suburb of Greenfield and the transmitter site is located along Capitol Drive on Milwaukee's North Side.
+WRIT-FM (95.7 MHz "BIG FM") is a commercial radio station in Milwaukee, Wisconsin, owned by iHeartMedia, Inc. It carries a classic hits radio format along with the play-by-play of Green Bay Packers football and Wisconsin Badgers sports.
+WRIT's playlist focuses on hits from the 1980s and 1990s, along with a few '60s, '70s and early 2000s titles.
+The studios are on Howard Avenue in the Milwaukee suburb of Greenfield.

-The oldies format has been on 95.7 since the late 1980s, originally known as WZTR.
-The WRIT call sign previously belonged to an iconic Milwaukee Top 40 station that aired on 1340 AM from 1955 through the 1970s.
-The WRIT call letters were brought to the station at midnight on January 1, 2000, to ring in the new millennium.
+WRIT-FM is a Class B FM station, with an effective radiated power (ERP) of 34,000 watts.
+Its transmitter is on West Capitol Drive near North Port Washington Avenue in Glendale.

 History

+Beautiful music, Top 40, Adult Alternative

-The 95.7 frequency signed on May 10, 1961, with the WMIL-FM call sign.
-The station aired a country music/polka format, simulcasting full-time with their AM sister station.
+The station signed on the air on May 10, 1961, as WMIL-FM.
+It initially aired a country and polka music format, simulcasting full-time with sister station WMIL (1290 AM).
 Following the purchase of both stations by Malrite Broadcasting, on May 12, 1968, the ethnic and polka music programming aired on the AM station shifted to WMIL-FM, allowing the AM station to continue with the country format full-time.

 The FM station became WMVM in 1971, airing a beautiful music format.
-On June 1, 1972, consultant Mike Joseph switched WMVM and its AM sister station to a Top 40/CHR format, under the new call letters WZUU AM & FM.
-Ironically, one of its chief rivals at the time was the original WRIT, as well as WOKY.
+On June 1, 1972, consultant Mike Joseph switched WMVM and its AM sister station WMIL to a mainstream Top 40 format, under the new call letters WZUU and WZUU-FM.
+One of its chief rivals at the time was the original WRIT, as well as WOKY.
 WZUU's all-currents, no-oldies "Super Hits" format, which featured a tight playlist of 30 current songs, was a forerunner of Joseph's later Hot Hits stations of the late 1970s and early 1980s.
-In 1984, the station rebranded as Z95, largely imitating sister station Z100 in New York.
+After switching to an adult contemporary format in 1979, WZUU-FM returned to Top 40 rebranded as Z95 in late 1983, largely imitating sister station Z100 in New York City.
+At the same time as the FM switch, 1290 AM, which had changed call letters to WLZZ in 1982, began airing a country format, with "Larry The Legend" Johnson moving his morning show to WLZZ only.

 In mid-1985, Malrite sold the stations to Amos Broadcasting.

-On March 31, 1986, WZUU switched to adult album alternative-formatted WBGK.
-In 1987, it flipped again, this time to adult contemporary-formatted Star 95.7 and the WZTR call sign.
-In 1988, WZTR switched to oldies due to heavy competition in the adult contemporary format.
+On March 31, 1986, WZUU switched to adult album alternative-format with the new call letters of WBGK.
+In 1987, the station flipped again, this time to adult contemporary-formatted Star 95.7 and the WZTR call sign.

+Switch to Oldies

+In the late 1980s, Milwaukee saw several of its FM stations playing a form of adult contemporary music, including WZTR.
+With all that competition, in 1988, WZTR switched to oldies, playing hits from the 1950s, 60s and 70s.

 The station was known for a long time as "Oldies 95.7", even after it tweaked its format slightly and resurrected the memorable WRIT call sign on New Year's Day, 2000.
 In 2003, WRIT dropped the "oldies" designation from its name in favor of "95.7 WRIT".
 (Some Milwaukee area billboards displayed only "95.7" without the WRIT call letters.)